|

 - Paranoia/delusional thinking

-Depending on the grade and type of weed smoked, side effects could be minimal or cause such severe reactions that the user seeks emergency medical treatment.
+Depending on the grade and type of weed smoked, side effects could be minimal or could cause such severe reactions that the user seeks emergency medical treatment.

 1. Higher Risk of a Bad Reaction to Zoloft